 How hard is it to install a bidet?

 It depends on if you have a hard time screwing in a lightbulb.
-If the struggle is real, forget the bidet and use your shower instead.
+If that struggle is real, forget the bidet and use your shower or outdoor garden hose instead (ignore the neighbors prying eyes).
 If not, read on.

 It is fairly EASY and depending on the model, most brands require only an 8-1/2 minute to 15 minute install time with only basic skills required (screwing ability).Some of you are pros at screwing.